Every Grocery Store in America—Ranked by Popularity

 To no one's surprise, Americans judge their local food store experience just as they would a five-star restaurant: "How courteous was my cashier?"
 "Was the store clean?"
 "Did I get my money's worth?"

-Cashier courtesy, store cleanliness, and value for money were just three of seven attributes retail consulting firm Market Force Information used to determine the most popular grocery chains in America.
-The firm polled more than 12,700 shoppers in their quest to determine America’s favorite grocery retailers.
-The survey combined all seven metrics to tally a final score called Market Force’s Customer Loyalty Index.
+Cashier courtesy, store cleanliness, and value for money were just three of nine attributes retail consulting firm Market Force Information used to determine the most popular grocery chains in America.
+The firm polled more than 12,800 shoppers in their quest to determine America's favorite grocery retailers.
+The 2018 survey—which Market Force shared exclusively early with Eat This, Not That! via email—combined all nine metrics to tally a final score called Market Force's Customer Loyalty Index.

 Curious to see where your go-to grocery chain lies?
-Keep reading to find out.
-And if you’re looking for supermarket shopping guides and more ways to save on foodstuffs, you’ll want to subscribe to the new Eat This, Not That! magazine now!
+Starting with the least popular shopping chain in America, keep reading to find out the number one chain.
+And if you're looking for supermarket shopping guides and more ways to save on foodstuffs, you'll want to subscribe to the new Eat This, Not That! magazine now!

-Aparently, Walmart’s slogan holds true: Customers do agree that they’re “saving money and living better” at Walmart.
-According to Market Force, Walmart landed at the bottom of the pack in all categories except for “value for money,” where they ranked sixth best.
+Coming in at last place is America's supercenter.
+Apparently, Walmart's slogan holds true: Customers do agree that they're "saving money and living better" at Walmart.
+According to Market Force, Walmart landed at the bottom of the pack in all categories except for "value for money," where they ranked eighth best.

 Giant Food Stores